 (j) that the mortgage guarantee company is compliant with the applicable norms for foreign investment in such companies; and

-(k) any other condition, fulfilment of which in the opinion of the Reserve Bank of India, shall be necessary to ensure that the commencement of or carrying on the business in India by a mortgage guarantee company shall not be prejudicial to the public interest and the housing finance sector in India.
+(k) any other condition, fulfillment of which in the opinion of the Reserve Bank of India, shall be necessary to ensure that the commencement of or carrying on the business in India by a mortgage guarantee company shall not be prejudicial to the public interest and the housing finance sector in India.

 Para No. 6.
 The Reserve Bank of India may, after being satisfied that the conditions specified in sub paragraphs of paragraph 5 are fulfilled, grant a certificate of registration subject to such conditions which it may consider fit to impose.

 Para No. 7.
 The mortgage guarantee company shall be under the regulatory and supervisory jurisdiction of the Reserve Bank of India.